-- 1. Endorses the Shire of Broome's Local Emergency Management Arrangements 2021 and the Shire of Broome's Local Recovery Plan 2021 as attached; - 2.
+- 1. Requests an amendment to section "2.3 Special considerations Seasonal conditions" of the Shire of Broome's Local Emergency Management Arrangements 2021 to include "Sharks - all year"; - 2.
+Endorses the Shire of Broome's Local Emergency Management Arrangements 2021 with inclusion of the amendment requested in Recommendation 1 and the Shire of Broome's Local Recovery Plan 2021 as attached; and - 3.
 Forwards the Local Emergency Management Arrangements 2021 and Local Recovery Plan 2021 to the District Emergency Management Committee and State Emergency Management Committee for noting.

-- 1. Attachment 1 Local Emergency Management Arrangements 2021 - 2.
-Attachment 2 Local Recovery Plan 2021
+- Attachment 1 Local Emergency Management Arrangements 2021 Attachment 2 Local Recovery Plan 2021